Course Suggestions for Multilingual Students

 • Navigating new expectations of instructors and faculty such as class participation and small group work

-• Building awareness US culture or history
+• Building awareness of U.S. culture or history

 For many international students, taking too many credits or courses that do not allow for transition time in their first semester can severely impact their GPA or in some cases cause them to be on probation in their first semester.

-Provided below are general guidelines for course registration for first semester international students who are multilingual and English is not their first language.
+Provided below are general guidelines for course registration for first semester international students who are multilingual if English is not their first language.
 There are also resources available about talking to students about the benefits of multilingualism and continuing to develop discipline-specific language while in a degree program.
 Further development of linguistic skills can help students in their future job searches and careers.
 Learn more.

 Recommended Courses